The PEARL team is made up of three investigators combining different backgrounds and areas of work.

 Carenza has involved more than 10,000 people in research during her career.

 Matt has a bold passion for engaging wider audiences in research and has developed and delivered a wide range of public engagement activities.
 Matt’s has a background producing community science and research festivals, as well as specialist engagement shows, exhibitions and performances.

-Matt has previously worked various roles in neuroscience research and earned his PhD in Neuroscience from the University of Nottingham.
+Matt has previously worked various roles in public engagement and research, earning his PhD in Neuroscience from the University of Nottingham.